How to import a private key from another wallet to Polkadot-JS Print

 Before you start, please note: Exposing your private key online poses a security risk.
-You should only do this if you have no other options and if you are planning to deactivate your account and send your funds to a new account with a new private key / mnemonic seed.
+You should only do this if you have no other options and if you are planning to send your funds to a new account with a new mnemonic seed phrase.

 In order to import your private key, follow these steps: